-6. DIRECTORATE AND APPRECIATION
+DIRECTORATE AND APPRECIATION 6.

-The group is fortunate to have an energetic management team to lead the group forward.
-The directors, management and staff of the various companies in the group have all played a crucial role in creating value for Trustco's investors in the period under review.
-We thank each individual and team for their contributions this year.
-The directors are:
+The group is fortunate to have an energetic management team to lead the group board. forward.
+The directors, management and staff of the various companies in the group The board of directors has, inter alia, considered have all played a crucial role in creating the following specific factors in determining value for Trustco's investors in the period whether the company and group is a going under review.
+We thank each individual concern for the foreseeable future: and team for their contributions this year. · Decrease of the investments measured The directors are: